bojanmilevski/geomk/README.md

 - Database Management:

-  - The program must create a database with user-specified or default name.
+  - The program must create a database.
+  - A database table must be created for each city.
-  - Two tables, one for item coordinates and one for city boundaries, must be created in the database.
+  - A database table must be created all the queried item's coordinates.
   - Data retrieved from the Overpass API must be appropriately inserted into the corresponding tables.